And here I am, sitting at my desk, trying to remember and summarize, in one single sentence, the best thing about Lebanon and what I enjoyed the most.

 Both Lebanon and Israel have been in a continuous war for several decades and, today, diplomatic relations between both countries don’t exist, since they still consider each other to be enemies.
 This one of the most sensitive borders in the world.

 These two Middle Eastern countries share a 79-kilometer border.
 For the most part, it is unreachable, as it’s located too far from the road.
 But I was told that there’s one area where you can actually get close to it.
 I liked the idea pretty much, so I decided to go there.

 You need to be very cautious when visiting it.
-I was there by myself, with a camera and was detained.
+I was there by myself, with a camera, and I got arrested.
 If you wanna read my full story, check out this article: The day I was accused of being an Islamic State spy.

-How to get there – From Beirut, go to Cola Station and take a bus to Saida (2,500LB, 30 minutes).
+From Beirut, go to Cola Station and take a bus to Saida (2,500LB, 30 minutes).
 From Saida, take a bus to Nabatiyeh (3,000LB, 30 minutes).
 In Nabatiyeh, you need to take a shared taxi towards Kfarkela (5,000LB, 25 minutes).
 You have to drop off as soon as you see the wall.
 Please note that you may have to wait for over an hour for the taxi to be completely full.